Exploring Non-Clinical Opportunities for Physicians

 Gaining Additional Qualifications

-Some non-clinical roles may require additional qualifications or certifications.
-For example, a physician looking to move into healthcare administration might benefit from earning a Master of Business Administration (MBA) or a Master of Health Administration (MHA).
+Some non-clinical roles may involve additional qualifications or certifications.
+For example, a physician trying to transition to healthcare administration might benefit from getting an MBA or MHA, in addition to their MD.

 Building a Strong Resume and Online Presence